yifan-hou/regrasp3d/README.md

 During sticking in pivoting, the object rotates about contact point.
 Otherwise, grpxy_delta is set to zero.

+# Handle translational offset
+In all planning, translational offset is ignored (i.e. the object start from x=0, y=0, on a table with z=0) In ploting and generateTraj, offset is considered.

 # Online execution
 ## Orientation
 move according to plan. (pos)